Aviation ministry issues draft rules to ensure ease of using drones in India | Business

 - India

-The Ministry of Civil Aviation has issued draft rules to ensure ease of using drones in India based on ''trust, self-certification and non-intrusive monitoring'', an official statement said on Thursday.
+The civil aviation ministry Thursday issued draft rules to ensure ease of using drones in India on the basis of ''trust, self-certification and non-intrusive monitoring'', an official statement said.

-The number of forms to be filled to operate drones in the country has been reduced to six in the draft 'Drone Rules, 2021' in comparison to 25 forms mentioned in the Unmanned Aircraft System (UAS) Rules, 2021, it said.
+Drones were used on June 27 to drop explosives at the Indian Air Force (IAF) station in Jammu airport, causing minor injuries to its two personnel.
+On June 29, Prime Minister Narendra Modi had held a top-level meeting to discuss emerging security threats including drones.

-The Drone Rules, 2021, once notified, will supersede the UAS Rules, 2021, which came into force on March 12 this year.
+The number of forms to be filled to operate drones in the country has been reduced to six in the draft 'Drone Rules, 2021' in comparison to 25 forms mentioned in the Unmanned Aircraft System (UAS) Rules, 2021, the aviation ministry's statement said.
+Industry body Drone Federation of India (DFI) commended the Centre's ''bold'' decision to liberalise the drone policy -- even after the Jammu incident -- by having a balanced approach between the economic benefits and security concerns.
+The fee for registration and approval has been reduced to nominal levels and de-linked from the size of the drone under the draft rules, the ministry said.

-The fee, according to the draft rules, has been reduced to nominal levels and de-linked from the size of the drone, the statement said.
+The draft rules have also abolished the requirement of various approvals, including certificate of conformance, certificate of maintenance, import clearance, acceptance of existing drones, operator permit, authorisation of R&D organisation and student remote pilot licence, it said.

-The draft rules have also abolished the requirement of various approvals, including certificate of conformance, certificate of maintenance, import clearance, acceptance of existing drones, operator permits, authorization of R&D organization, and student remote pilot license, said.
+The Drone Rules, 2021, once notified, will supersede the UAS Rules, 2021, which came into force on March 12.

 Civil Aviation Minister Jyotiraditya Scindia said the draft rules mark a ''stark shift'' from the UAS Rules, 2021.

-''Drones are bringing the next big tech revolution around the globe with reduced costs, resources, and time is taken for operations.
+''Drones are bringing the next big tech revolution around the globe with reduced costs, resources and time taken for operations.
 It is upon us to ride on the new wave and facilitate its uptake, especially among our startups,'' he said on Twitter.

-No flight permission, as per the draft rules, will be required up to 400 feet in green zones and up to 200 feet in the area between 8 and 12 km from the airport perimeter.
+No flight permission, according to the draft rules, will be required up to 400 feet in green zones and up to 200 feet in the area between 8 and 12 km from the airport perimeter.

-The draft rules have also prescribed easier processes for the transfer and deregistration of drones.
+The draft rules have also prescribed easier process for transfer and deregistration of drones.

-No pilot license will be required for micro drones (for non-commercial use), nano drones, and R&D (research and development) organizations, the draft rules mentioned.
+No pilot licence will be required for micro drones (for non-commercial use), nano drone and for R&D (research and development) organisations, the draft rules said.

-The last date for the public to submit their comments on the draft rules is August 5.
+The last date for public to submit their comments on the draft rules is August 5.

 The draft rules also stated that there would be no restriction on drone operations by foreign-owned companies registered in India.